ravir4/DevOpsInsights/insights_risk.md

 {{site.data.keyword.DRA_short}} provides a wealth of information about your deployments, particularly risk.
 You can use it to automate quality protection in your delivery pipeline by using policies and gates.
 {:shortdesc}

 After you open {{site.data.keyword.DRA_short}} from your toolchain, click **Deployment Risk**.
-From there, you can get an overview of the applications in your staging and production environments and drill down to understand code coverage, test performance, and security reports.
+From there, you can get an overview of the applications in your staging and production environments and drill-down to understand code coverage, test performance, and security reports.
 The dashboards are automatically populated with the most recent information from your pipelines' {{site.data.keyword.DRA_short}} tests.

 ## About Deployment Risk
 {: #about}